cloudresumechallenge/projects/projects/kubernetes/cloud-resume-challenge.md

 **Task**: Prepare for a marketing campaign expected to triple traffic.

-1. **Evaluate Current Load**: Use `kubectl get pods` to assess the current number of running pods.
+- **Evaluate Load:** Begin with understanding your current application load, focusing on the number of active instances serving your users.
-2. **Scale Up**: Increase replicas in your deployment or use `kubectl scale deployment/ecom-web --replicas=6` to handle the increased load.
+- **Scale Up:** Adjust the number of replicas in your deployment to accommodate the expected increase in traffic, ensuring your application can handle the surge without degradation in performance.
-3. **Monitor Scaling**: Observe the deployment scaling up with `kubectl get pods`.
+- **Monitor Impact:** Keep an eye on the scaling process, ensuring that the deployment successfully adapts to the new load requirements.
-4. **Outcome**: The application scales up to handle increased traffic, showcasing Kubernetes' ability to manage application scalability dynamically.
+- **Outcome**: The application scales up to handle increased traffic, showcasing Kubernetes' ability to manage application scalability dynamically.

 ### Step 8: Perform a Rolling Update